On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Posterior mean asymptotics

-Theorem \ref{thm:1} (i) illustrates the validity of posterior inference based on the summary statistics.
-Regardless of the sufficiency and dimension of $\bs_{obs}$, the posterior mean based on the summary statistics is consistent and asymptotically normal with the same variance as that of the MLES.
-This is similar to the equivalence of the posterior mean and MLE based on the full dataset implied by the classical Bernstein-von Mises theorem.
+Theorem \ref{thm:1} (i) shows the validity of posterior inference based on the summary statistics.
+Regardless of the sufficiency and dimension of $\bs_{\rm obs}$, the posterior mean based on the summary statistics is consistent and asymptotically normal with the same variance as the summary-based maximum likelihood estimator.